 Since it is our goal to provide an enriched environment that will foster social, intellectual, physical and emotional growth for all of our children, we consider the aptitude and attitude of the student and the commitment of the parents to be integral to the admissions process.

 We welcome encourage families who are interested in the Kindergarten program to schedule a private tour to see the facility and meet the teachers.
 Students are welcome on the tours!

 Kindergarten applicants are required to submit the World Academy application, a progress report (or other form of record) from their Preschool program, and written permission to communicate with, including the contact information for, their Preschool Program and teacher.
 If your student is applying for Kindergarten and has not attended a school or childcare setting previously, World Academy reserves the right to request an additional meeting and/or testing prior to an Admissions decision being made.

-Applicants to Kindergarten or First Grade who are not five and six years old, respectively, by September 30th of the year they enter these grades will be required to complete a Gesell test at an additional cost prior to an admissions decision.
-More information about the Gesell Testing process and a testing date can be obtained by contacting the World Academy Admissions Office at 603.888.1982.
+Applicants to Kindergarten or First Grade who are not five and six years old, respectively, by September 30th of the year they enter these grades will be required to complete a developmental test at an additional cost prior to an admissions decision.
+More information about the testing process and a testing date can be obtained by contacting the World Academy Admissions Office at 603.888.1982.